pmacMaps/js-workshop-geodev-22/talking-points.md

 #### Other Topics
 - `while` loop runs its statements as long as the condition is true
-- - you can to avoid situations where the condition will always remain true (`infinite loop`)
+- - you want to avoid situations where the condition will always remain true (`infinite loop`)
 - - [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#while_statement)
 - - example: `let n = 0; let x = 0; while (n < 3) { n++; x += n; }`
 - `do...while` loop is similar to `while` loop